Layer-Wise Anomaly Detection in Directed Energy Deposition using High-Fidelity Fringe Projection Profilometry: Introduction

 The limitations of these existing methods emphasize the need for an active illumination, full-field 3D measurement system that offers high depth resolution, low cost, and easy integration into existing DED setups.
 To address this, we propose an anomaly detection technique based on fringe projection profilometry (FPP).
 FPP is a structured light method capable of micrometer-level 3D reconstructions of object surfaces by projecting fringe patterns and analyzing their deformations using phase demodulation techniques.
+A summary and comparison of these in-situ surface metrology techniques are presented in Table~\ref{tab:techniques_comparison}.
 Unlike thermal or conventional optical monitoring approaches, FPP directly quantifies surface morphology and offers high spatial resolution over a large field of view~\cite{10807740}.
 This shift from proxy-based monitoring to true geometric evidence highlights that the morphology itself encodes the presence of process anomalies, thereby enabling more reliable and automated defect detection.